Design elements: Line

-More specifically, Line is defined as a series of points, or the connection between two points, or the path of a moving point.
-The importance of line comes from its versatility as its characteristics is significantly expressive.
+A line is defined as a series of points, or the connection between two points, or the path of a moving point.
+The importance of line comes from its versatility as its characteristics are significantly expressive.
 Lines may also appear as linear shapes that take on a line-link quality, or as suggested line perceived from eyes as they follow a sequence related shapes.
 Line may be used either in two-dimensional forms with enclosing a space as an outline and creating shape, or in three-dimensional forms.
 On top of that, there are different types of lines aside from the ones previously mentioned.
 For example, you could have a line that is horizontal and zigzagged or a line that is vertical and zigzagged.
 Different lines create different moods, it all depends on what mood you are using line to create and convey.

 Point

-A point is basically the beginning of “something” in “nothing”.
+A point is basically the beginning of “something” in “nothing."
 It forces the mind to think upon its position and gives something to build upon in both imagination and space.
 Some abstract points in a group can provoke human imagination to link it with familiar shapes or forms.